Code-Institute-Submissions/milestone_2_rpoas/README.md

 - Operate Gallery with keyboard
 - Style modal
 - Style photos (hover)
-x search by location
-x search by year
-- search by location and year at same time
-- clear search results with each form submit
-- fix modal to work with search function
+- Fix bug, no results message clear with each new search x search by location x search by year x search by location and year at same time x clear search results with each form submit x fix modal to work with search function

 ### Events
 - Change the lnglats of markers to match with towns